tntmarket/vimmyroam/README.md

 | Open menu for block | None |
 | Graph Overview | None |
 | All Pages | None |

+## Why doesn't Vimium Work?

+Vimium doesn't work because Roam blocks don't actually show the textarea until you click on it. vimmyroam simulates actual mouse clicks/hovers to get the text area to show up.